 This shoe is built for the road and endurance running on hard surfaces.
 The traction grip on the outsole gives it runners the ability to have a strong toe

 This shoe was originally priced at 159 USD which is a moderately high price but you can now find it on sale for as little as 40 USD on Amazon or other sites.
 At this new lowered price, this is a steal!
-This is a shoe with tons of high quality technologies that will easily stand up to all your endurance endeavours.
+This is a shoe with tons of high-quality technologies that will easily stand up to all your endurance endeavors.
 This is a great shoe for long distance training or racing

 , get a lot of comfortable miles out of this shoe for an exceptional price!

 High traction, carbon rubber makes up this outsole and it is great for providing traction on hard road